 Memory foam and hybrid beds are good at providing better spine support.
 The key here is to avoid cheap mattresses that may not last long or may even end up hurting your back further.

-Buy beds with certified foam that are comfortable and conforms to your body.
+Buy beds with certified foam that is comfortable and conforms to your body.
 The quality of the foam and overall build quality is worth consideration.

 The sleeping position has a key role in providing comfort to your spine.
 We have already discussed the best sleeping positions for spine stenosis in the above section.